Obtain a Copy of Your Birth Record Online

 Visit the CDC website

 The Center for Disease Control and Prevention website is the best place to start for ordering a copy of your birth certificate.
-Simply click the CDC link at the end of this Hub or Google the CDC.
+Simply go to the CDC's website or Google the CDC.
 Next, click on the link for the state you were born in.
 Follow the instructions listed on the page.
 Most state websites have a link you can click on to take you right to a site for ordering your birth certificate quickly online.
 All you have to do is input your personal information, remembering to double check that you typed everything accurately.

 You will then be taken to the payment processing page of your birth certificate order.
 Input your shipping address and credit card information.
 Be sure that your credit card address matches the billing address or your birth certificate order will not be able to be processed.
 There will be a standard shipping fee on your birth certificate order for most states, so be sure to check that carefully before proceeding.
 You may pay more to have it shipped quicker if you choose.
 Regular standard shipping can take up to 2 weeks.
 Expedited shipping will get your birth certificate to you in a matter of a day or two.